A look at German tourism over the ages | DW | 24.09.2019

 "The tourist destroys what he or she is searching for the moment he or she finds it," wrote German author Hans Magnus Enzensberger back in 1957, referring to the hordes who were already descending on holiday destinations.

-But the growth of online flight, hotel or restaurant reservations has ultimately been the death knell for tradition travel company Thomas Cook, with Hasso Spode referring to the "individualization of travel planning" marking a new era in the rapidly evolving travel business.
+But the growth of online flight, hotel or restaurant reservations has ultimately been the death knell for traditional travel company Thomas Cook, with Hasso Spode referring to the "individualization of travel planning" marking a new era in the rapidly evolving culture of travel.

 The collapse of one of the world's oldest travel agencies leaves a question mark over its profitable German operations.
 Will the government step in and will an insurance scheme to compensate holidaymakers be enough?
 (23.09.2019)